abhinav0101/BackTracking/README.md

 # BackTracking-Fun
+BackTracking was the concept that really really got me into problem solving and programming.
-I add to this problems that I solve with back tracking
+I add to this repository problems that I solve with back tracking and want to share the code.